Binding Study Advice (BSA)

 Changes related to coronavirus

-Last year the bsa has been postponed because of Corona for all first year students with less than 42 credits.
-Anyone who starts studying this year knows what they are getting into: most of the teaching will take place online, as well as the exams.
-The university is prepared for this, so there is no more reason to deviate from the regular bsa rules.
-This means that everyone who starts a program for the first time has to earn 42 credits this year.
-Students who started last year and didn’t receive a bsa, also have to get the 42 credits (from first year courses!) this year in order to get a positive advice.

-If, due to illness or other circumstances, you are unable to attend (on-line) education, please report this to firstname.lastname@example.org.
-For more information see below under the heading "Required reporting of extenuating circumstances".

-### II

-Changes related to coronavirus

 Last year the BSA has been postponed because of the corona crisis for all first year students with less than 42 credits.
 Students who started in 2019/2020 and didn’t receive a BSA, have to get the 42 credits (from first year courses) this academic year in order to get a positive advice.

 If, due to illness or other circumstances, you are unable to attend (on-line) education, please report this to firstname.lastname@example.org.
 For more information see below under the heading "Required reporting of extenuating circumstances".